Lissov/motowien/README.md

 # deployment
 To deploy commit to master.

+# new approach with sitemplate
+See `sitemplate` documentation for details
+## to clean:
+run source/clean.bat
+## to build (clean and build)
+run source/build.bat

+# legacy approach with Powershell templates
 HTML pages are made with custom templates.
 Before deployment, refresh templates by running from root folder:
 `templates\refresh_templates.ps1`